George Foreman: Foreman vs. Ali

 Ali continued to take heavy punishment to the body in exchange for the opportunity to land a hard jolt to Foreman's head.
 Ali later said he was "out on his feet" twice during the bout.
 As Foreman began to tire, his punches began to lose power and became increasingly wild.
 By mid-bout an increasingly confident Ali began to taunt the exhausted champion relentlessly, who had been reduced to mere pawing and landing harmless rubber-armed blows.
 Late in the eighth round Ali came off the ropes with a series of successively harder and more accurate right hooks to the side and back of Foreman's head, leaving him dazed and careening backwards.
 After a lightning two-punch flurry squared him up, Ali ended the bout with a combination of solid left hook and straight right flush to the jaw that sent Foreman windmilling hard to the canvas, the first time he had been down in his career.
+At the stoppage, Ali led on all three scorecards by 68–66, 70–67, and 69–66.

 Foreman later reflected, "it just wasn't my night".
 Foreman later also claimed he was drugged by his trainer prior to the bout.
 Though he sought a rematch with Ali, he was unable to secure one.
-In some quarters it was suggested Ali was ducking him, taking on low-risk opponents such as Chuck Wepner, Richard Dunn, Jean Pierre Coopman, and Alfredo Evangelista.
-But Ali also fought formidable opponents, such as Ron Lyle, and gave rematches to the still-dangerous Frazier and Ken Norton, the only two men to have ever beaten him.
-And Foreman clearly lost his edge after the dazing upset in Zaire.
-Still, a potentially massive money-making encore with Foreman never happened, whatever the reason.
+In some quarters it was suggested Ali was ducking him, while taking on low-risk opponents such as Chuck Wepner, Richard Dunn, Jean Pierre Coopman, and Alfredo Evangelista.
+However, Ali also fought formidable opponents, such as Ron Lyle, and accepted rematches with Frazier and Ken Norton, the only two men to have beaten him up until that time.